 "We want to scale our impact"

-With a financing round just completed behind him, Ecoligo founder Martin Baart wants to take the next step and accelerate the fight against climate change.
+With a recently completed financing round behind him, Ecoligo founder Martin Baart wants to take the next step and accelerate the fight against climate change.
 Time is of the essence.

 Martin Baart is on the move.
-At the end of last week, he was proud to announce that his start-up Ecoligo had raised ten million euros in his Series A financing round.
-Now it's straight onto the plane to Madrid for the founder to further exchange ideas with his new investor.
-Because there is a lot to do: Ecoligo finances the energy transition in developing and emerging countries via crowdinvesting in Germany.
-And there, the transformation of the economy is often still in its infancy.
+At the end of last week, he was proud to announce that his start-up Ecoligo had raised ten million euros in its Series A financing round.
+Now it's time for the founder to hop on a plane to Madrid to continue discussions with his new investor.
+Because there is a lot to do: Ecoligo uses crowdinvesting in Germany to finance the energy transition in developing and emerging countries.
+And the transformation of the economy there is often still in its infancy.

 Because we can solve a financial market problem in countries in Africa, Asia and South America with our start-up.
-Companies there have a very hard time getting loans.
-For one thing, the lending processes are very complex, and for another, the interest rates are high and the terms are short.
-But infrastructure projects, such as the construction of solar plants, often take longer than two to four years.
+Companies there find it very difficult to obtain loans.
+On the one hand, the lending processes are very complex, on the other, interest rates are high and terms are short.
+However, infrastructure projects, such as the construction of solar plants, often take longer than two to four years.
 That's why we try to organize the money from here.

 How does that work?

 We organize the construction and maintenance of solar plants for our corporate customers on site.
 They then pay us for the electricity generated for a certain period of time.
-In the end, they also use it to purchase the solar cells on their factory floor.
-Companies in countries such as Kenya, Vietnam, or Panama thus have the opportunity to obtain green energy.
-They make themselves independent of the power supply in their country, which is often not good.
+In the end, they also buy the solar cells on their factory building.
+This gives companies in countries such as Kenya, Vietnam and Panama the opportunity to obtain green energy.
+They become independent of the power supply in their country, which is often not good.
 We finance all of this through impact investors here in Germany.

-To do this, you first have to find companies in the countries that can also manufacture solar systems in the quality you want.
+To do this, you first have to find companies in the countries that can also manufacture solar systems of the desired quality.

 Exactly, that's a pretty big challenge.
-We have local employees in the countries where we are active who are constantly looking for suitable partners.
-Before we work with a local manufacturer, he has to go through a qualification process.
-For example, he must have enough well-trained staff and be familiar with the regulatory requirements.
+We have local employees in the countries in which we are active who are constantly looking for suitable partners.
+Before we work with a local manufacturer, they have to undergo a qualification process.
+For example, they must have enough well-trained staff and be familiar with the regulatory requirements.

 Why are local banks not interested in financing such projects?

-Because bankers there often haven't really got to grips with the technology.
-It's similar to what happened in the financial industry in Germany maybe 25 years ago.
-Those who don't understand the potential and misjudge the risk only offer loans at much too high terms.
-But there are already training programs from Europe for bankers there, so understanding is increasing.
+Because the bankers there have often not really got to grips with the technology.
+It's similar to the situation in the financial sector in Germany perhaps 25 years ago.
+Those who don't understand the potential and misjudge the risk only offer loans on far too high terms.
+However, there are already training programs from Europe for bankers there, so understanding is increasing.

 Don't you then have to worry about your own business model?

 I don't think so.
-The potential there is huge, and corporate demand is very high.
-In addition, we offer our corporate customers a secure financing model, because we also take care of maintenance, insurance and operations management.
-If a spare part is needed, we replace it immediately, at no further cost to the customer.
-With a bank loan, customers would have to continue repaying the loan even if the solar system stopped running and thus no longer generated any savings.
+The potential there is huge and demand from companies is very high.
+We also offer our corporate customers a secure financing model, as we also take care of maintenance, insurance and operational management.
+If a spare part is needed, we replace it immediately, at no extra cost to the customer.
+With a bank loan, customers would still have to repay the loan, even if the solar system is no longer running and therefore no longer generating any savings.

-Why are you focusing primarily on German private investors rather than institutional ones?
+Why do you focus primarily on German private investors and not on institutional investors?

 We deliberately offer investments via our platform from as little as 100 euros in order to offer sustainable investments to as many people as possible.
 We also see the extremely high demand for impact investments from private individuals.
-However, institutional investors can participate with us in the same way.
-Often, these investors take over a large part of the financing of a single project, and the rest of the required sum is provided by our impact investors.
+However, institutional investors can also invest with us.
+They often take on a large part of the financing for an individual project and our impact investors provide the rest of the required amount.

 We basically have three different types of investors.
-First, there are very young people who invest a few hundred euros and also only have a small overall portfolio.
-Then we have many investors between 35 and 50 years of age, we call them renewable professionals.
-They sometimes invest in the four-digit range.
-And then, of course, we also have the classic impact investors, who invest up to 25,000 euros.
-In the meantime, we have so many projects going on at the same time that we can also serve institutional investors.
+Firstly, there are very young people who invest a few hundred euros and only have a small overall portfolio.
+Then we have many investors between the ages of 35 and 50, we call them renewable professionals.
+They sometimes invest in the four-figure range.
+And then, of course, we also have the classic impact investors who invest up to 25,000 euros.
+We now have so many projects at the same time that we can also serve institutional investors.

-If things are going so well with crowdinvesting, why do you need another round of financing?
+If crowdinvesting is going so well, why do you need another round of financing?

 We now want to scale our impact.
-To do this, we want to expand our market lead in the existing markets, enlarge our teams, bind customers more closely to us.
-In addition, only customers with a German account can invest via Ecoligo.investments at the moment; we want to expand this to Europe.
-We also want to make Ecoligo attractive for family offices.
+To do this, we want to extend our market lead in existing markets, expand our teams and increase customer loyalty.
+In addition, only customers with a German account can currently invest via Ecoligo.investments, and we want to expand this to Europe.
+Ecoligo should also become attractive for family offices.
 It is also important for us to expand our digital platform.
-So far, you can see on our site how much CO2 has been saved in total across all projects.
-In the future, however, we want to make it possible for each of our private investors to see exactly how much impact their current investment is generating.
+So far, you can see on our website how much CO2 has been saved across all projects.
+In future, however, we want to make it possible for each of our private investors to see exactly how much impact their current investment is generating.

-FRV-X has invested ten million euros.
+FRV-X has invested the ten million euros.
 What are you hoping for from your new investor?

-FRV-X is the innovation division of the global solar equipment manufacturer FRV.
-We are both a very good fit.
+FRV-X is the innovation division of the global solar system manufacturer FRV.
+We both fit together very well.
 FRV is already active in the markets in which we are also represented.
-In addition, FRV is a company that can support us not only with capital, but also with know-how and a wealth of experience.
+FRV is also a company that can support us not only with capital, but also with expertise and a wealth of experience.
 They share our vision 100 percent, namely to advance the energy transition there.
-That was extremely important to us, because we are fighting against the biggest crisis of mankind, the climate crisis.
+That was extremely important to us, because we are fighting against the biggest crisis facing humanity, the climate crisis.

-Many startups are having a hard time getting venture capital this year.
-How long did it take you to find a suitable backer?
+Many start-ups are finding it difficult to access venture capital this year.
+How long did you search for a suitable investor?

 It took a good nine months from initial contact to investment.
-But before that, we already had a few offers from other investors.
-As a company with a business model that can grow sustainably even now in the crisis, it is not that difficult to obtain financing.
+However, we already had several offers from other investors before that.
+As a company that has a business model that can grow sustainably even now in the crisis, it is not that difficult to obtain financing.
 We are currently experiencing a long overdue market correction.
-It was absurd the sums that have flowed into some start-ups in recent years.
+It was absurd how much money has flowed into some start-ups in recent years.

 Thank you very much for the interview.

-Personal details: Martin Baart tried in vain for several years to realize solar projects in Africa with local financiers.
-When he returned to Germany, he and his co-founder Markus Schwaninger turned the tables.
-With their start-up Ecoligo, they are now soliciting urgently needed funds in the Federal Republic.
+Personal details: Martin Baart tried in vain for several years to realize solar projects in Africa with local investors.
+When he returned to Germany, he turned the tables together with his co-founder Markus Schwaninger.
+With their start-up Ecoligo, they are now campaigning for urgently needed funds in Germany.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?